 An unprecedented curriculum in France combining artistic creation and social impact

-Each artist has a dedicated room in a school where he/she regularly provides students in grades three through fourth with high-quality, deep learning experiences that these youth would otherwise have limited or no access to.
-The artist also uses this space for his/her personal artistic work
+Up to 2015, Each artist had a dedicated room in a school where he/she regularly provided students in grades three through fourth with high-quality, deep learning experiences that these youth would otherwise have limited or no access to.
+The artist also used this space for his/her personal artistic work

-AIMS artists collaborate with classroom teachers over the course of the school year to share, analyze, discuss and create artistic works.
+AIMS artists collaborated with classroom teachers over the course of the school year to share, analyze, discuss and create artistic works.

-At the end of the school year, the artists feature approximately 100 AIMS artists and students works created collectively during the residency in a special exhibition at a gallery near the Beaux-arts.
+At the end of the school year, the artists featured approximately 100 AIMS artists and students works created collectively during the residency in a special exhibition at a gallery near the Beaux-arts.